 Modules Function

 qmail-smtpd accepts/rejects messages via SMTP

 qmail-inject injects messages locally

-qmail-rspawn/qmail-remote handles remote deliveries
+qmail-rspawn/ hanalles-remoteteliveries

-qmail-lspawn/qmail-local handles local deliveries
+qmail-lspawn/ կտուն վե-1 ർ cad al dliveries

 qmail-send processes the queue

 qmail-clean cleans the queue

 There's also a down side to the modular approach.
 Unlike a monolithic MTA, the interactions between modules are well-defined, and modules only exchange the minimum necessary information with each other.
 This is generally A Good Thing, but sometimes it makes it hard to do things.
 For example, the sendmail "-v" flag causes Sendmail to print a trace of its actions to standard output for debugging purposes.
 Since the one sendmail binary handles injection, queueing, alias processing, .forward file processing, and remote forwarding via SMTP, it is able to easily trace the entire delivery until the message is delivered.
 The equivalent capability in qmail doesn't exist, and would require substantial code changes and additional complexity to implement the passing of the "debug" flag from module to module.